uwescience/myria-website/docs/myria-ec2.markdown

 ```

 ### __Install the `myria-cluster` package__
-`myria-cluster` is a Python package (installable via `pip` or `conda`) that provides a command-line interface to manage Myria clusters on EC2.
-When `myria-cluster` is published to PyPI, you should be able to type
+[`myria-cluster`](https://github.com/uwescience/myria-ec2-ansible/tree/python-cli) is a Python package (installable via `pip` or `conda`) that provides a command-line interface to manage Myria clusters on EC2.
+When `myria-cluster` is published to [PyPI](https://pypi.python.org/pypi), you should be able to just type
 ```
 pip install myria-cluster
 ```